Belloy-Lab/AD_SexBiased_Genomics_Proteomics/01_PWAS/01_Project_Directories.md

 ```

 ### Folder for PWAS figures and tables
-Please create a separate folder to create figures and tables.
+Create a separate folder to create figures and tables.
 ```bash
 mkdir -p PWAS/Figure_Tables/logs
 ```

 ### Set Up Code Directory
-Please make sure to set the correct path in all R and Bash scripts located in the analysis_codes directory.
+Set correct path in all R and Bash scripts located in the analysis_codes directory.

 ```bash
 mkdir -p PWAS/analysis_codes
 ```

-Please copy all scripts from the analysis_codes directory into their corresponding target folders.
+Copy all scripts from the analysis_codes directory into their corresponding target folders.

 ### You're All Set
 After running the above commands, you’ll have a clean, organized folder layout ready for: